What is Marketing? Tutorial

 Coverage in this part of the tutorial includes a close examination of the definition of marketing.
 A dissection of the key terms in the definition will show that marketing’s primary focus is to identify and satisfy customers in a way that helps build a solid and, hopefully, sustained relationship that encourages customers to continue doing business with the marketer.

-We also will spend a short time on the history of marketing and see how it has evolved from a process centered on simply getting as many people as possible to purchase a product to today’s highly complex efforts designed to build long term customer relationships.
-Additionally, we'll see that marketing is not only important to individual organizations it also carries both positive and negative influences at a broader societal level.
-Finally we look at what it takes to be a marketer in today’s world.
+We also will spend a short time on the history of marketing and see how it has evolved from a process centered on simply getting as many people as possible to purchase a product to today’s highly complex efforts designed to build long-term customer relationships.
+Additionally, we will see that marketing is not only important to individual organizations it also carries both positive and negative influences at a broader societal level.
+Finally, we look at the key characteristics that define successful marketers.

 Welcome to Marketing

 Welcome to the world of marketing and the Principles of Marketing Tutorials from KnowThis.com.
-The main intention of this tutorial is to offer a straightforward examination of one of the most important, exciting and challenging business activities crucial to nearly all organizations.
+The main intention of this tutorial is to offer a straightforward examination of an important, exciting, and challenging business discipline crucial to virtually all organizations and all industries.

 The Principles of Marketing Tutorials are ideal for anyone who is new to marketing as it covers all essential marketing areas.
 By spending time with this tutorial the marketing novice will quickly gain the foundation needed to appreciate what marketers do and understand the full scope of marketing decision making.
 For some, reading this tutorial may also offer insight into career options that exist in the marketing field.

 Experienced marketers may also find this tutorial useful.
 Often seasoned marketers tend to focus on just a few areas of marketing as part of their day-to-day activities and this tutorial may serve as a good refresher for areas of marketing for which they have not recently spent much time.